-- the NGC had grown from a state enterprise with an initial investment of less than \$100,000 to one of the more profitable and largest enterprises in the Caribbean, its profits in 2004, exceeding the combined total of the two largest conglomerates in Trinidad and Tobago, with over 13 billion dollars in assets by 2006. - the National Energy Corporation of Trinidad and Tobago (NEC), which grew from the CTF (Coordinating Task Force) faltered in the period 1986 to 1991 but with renewed vigor has today attracted private investment in: - o five (5) other methanol plants; - o six (6) other ammonia plants after Fertrin; and - otwo (2) other steel companies after ISPAT - o investments of US\$ 3.3 billion over the period 1975 to 1985 and another US\$ 3.2 billion over the period 1986 to

-1996, but with the Government's share being reduced from 30% to 6%.
+- the NGC had grown from a state enterprise with an initial investment of less than \$100,000 to one of the more profitable and largest enterprises in the Caribbean.
+Its profits in 2004 exceeded the combined total of the two largest conglomerates in Trinidad and Tobago, with over 13 billion dollars in assets by 2006. - the National Energy Corporation of Trinidad and Tobago (NEC), which grew from the CTF (Coordinating Task Force) faltered in the period 1986 to 1991 but with renewed vigour has today attracted private investment in: - five other methanol plants; - six other ammonia plants after Fertrin; and - two other steel companies after ISPAT; - investments of US\$ 3.3 billion over the period 1975 to 1985 and another US\$ 3.2 billion over the period 1986 to 1996, but with the Government's share being reduced from 30 per cent to 6 per cent.

-There are six (6) other projects at advanced stage of development.
-He will marvel over the fact that Trinidad and Tobago now has as corporate citizens:
+There are six other projects at advanced stages of development.
+He will marvel over the fact that Trinidad and Tobago now has:

-- The world's largest companies in steel, methanol and ammonia; - PLIPDECO is now being traded in the local stock market at over \$20.00; in the eighties it stood at less than 60 cents; - Traffic the Point Lisas Harbour having average ships per month; - The second Petro-Pole, Point Fortin had been established.
-LNG tankers leaving every day and providing over 70% of the LNG needed for the USA; - He will marvel over the graphs showing how gas utilization has grown and flaring diminished; - Point Lisas - He will rejoice over the fact that the local private sector had awakened to the possibilities of the importance of the Energy Sector to the country, notwithstanding original skepticism and disbelief.
-In particular he would welcome the lead shown by CLICO - a company founded by his old friend Cyril Duprey.
+- the world's largest companies in steel, methanol and ammonia; - PLIPDECO is now being traded in the local stock market at over \$20.00; in the eighties it stood at less than 60 cents; - traffic the Point Lisas Harbour having an average of 125 ships per month; - the second Petro-Pole, Point Fortin, had been established: LNG tankers leaving every day and providing over 70 per cent of the LNG needed for the USA; - he will marvel over the graphs showing how gas utilization has grown and flaring diminished; - Point Lisas: - he will rejoice over the fact that the local private sector had awakened to the possibilities of the importance of the Energy Sector to the country, notwithstanding original skepticism and disbelief.
+In particular he would welcome the lead shown by CLICO - a company founded by his old friend, Cyril Duprey.

-He will remind the God Father of the struggles within his own party when it became apparent that his plans called for spending billions of dollars in an area of Central Trinidad which some members of his party argued will never provide a single seat for the PNM.
+He will remind the God Father of the struggles within his own party when it became apparent that his plans called for spending billions of dollars in an area of Central Trinidad which some members of his party argued would never provide a single seat for the PNM.
 His simple counter: the national interest must come first!

-He will express pride that many developing countries, including several from Africa, look to Trinidad and Tobago as a model of development of their energy sectors.
+He will express pride that many developing countries, including several from Africa, look to Trinidad and Tobago as a model of development for their energy sectors.

-He will remember the vision articulated by Britain that Trinidad and Tobago became a fuel depot for the British Navy.
+He will remember the vision articulated by Britain that Trinidad and Tobago become a fuel depot for the British Navy.
 Not a nail.
 Not a horseshoe.

-Instead, Trinidad and Tobago a major exporter to countries of both the developed and developing world.
+Instead, Trinidad and Tobago became a major exporter to countries of both the developed and developing world.
 Nails today, aluminium horseshoes tomorrow.

-He will note, with satisfaction, that one of his protégés, Patrick Manning, had nurtured and led the growth of the National Energy Sector - remarking to the God Father that he hoped it will not take twenty-five (25) years before someone delivers an address on Patrick Manning and the growth of the National Energy Sector.
+He will note, with satisfaction, that one of his protégés, Patrick Manning, had nurtured and led the growth of the National Energy Sector - remarking to the God Father that he hoped it would not take 25 years before someone delivers an address on Patrick Manning and the growth of the National Energy Sector.

-In all of this, as he thinks of his other objective-investment in the children-he will express the hope, with some sadness, that someone remind the children now at school, of his 1962 Independence message when he entrusted them with a serious responsibility.
+In all of this, as he thinks of his other objective-investment in the children-he will express the hope, with some sadness, that someone remind the children now at school, of his 1962 Independence message.
+He entrusted them with a serious responsibility.